Afrocenchix Blog posts Everything you need to know about afro hair loss: Young black black woman wearing white looking in mirror touching hair

 If your stress levels reach a point where you begin seeing symptoms of stress in other areas i.e. excessive tiredness, distraction/forgetfulness, excessive worry or irritability, or your health begins to suffer (headaches, chest pain or shortness of breath), please see a medical professional.

-Scalp Conditions And Disorders
+Scalp Conditions and Disorders

 Scalp conditions can be an absolute pain.
 From dry scalp and dandruff to eczema and dermatitis.
 They’re all annoying.